ShadowDuke/OW_Archetypes-Plus/README.md

      - +2 Wisdom, +1 Charisma & +1 Fame - Can be a Governor or an Ambassador
         - *As Leader*: Unlocks Drama, Start music, Can Build Improvements & Multiple Workers can build Improvements
            - +1 Culture per Culture Level in every City/Year & +15% Culture in every City/Year <> Improvement Theater: +5 Culture
-        - *Individual probability chance of trait: Educated, Romantic, Herbalist, Pet Fish Owner & Exotic*
+        - *Individual probability chance of trait*: Educated, Romantic, Herbalist, Pet Fish Owner & Exotic
    - **Merchant** - *Cognomen: The Merchant*
      - +3 Discipline, +2 Courage & -2 Charisma - Can be a Governor or a General
         - *As Leader*: Can buy/sell for the same price, -1 year for improvements & +15 All Foreign Leader Opinions
            - +1 Food/Year, +2 Stone/Year, +2 Iron/Year, +2 Wood/Year & +10% Money in every City/Year <> *If law is active*: Monetary Reform: +10 Money
-        - *Individual probability chance of trait: Dealmaker, Exotic, Pet Monkey Owner & Greedy* <> [+10% Chance to get ill]
+        - *Individual probability chance of trait*: Dealmaker, Exotic, Pet Monkey Owner & Greedy <> [+10% Chance to get ill]
    - **Champion** - *Cognomen: The Champion*
      - +3 Courage, +1 Wisdom & +1 Fame - Can be a Governor, a General, an Ambassador or a Spymaster
         - *As Leader*: +5 Xp/Year for idle units, +10 XP for All Units during Combat, +10 Training for every killed unit, Can Hurry City Production with Training & -20 Training for each war